efrecon/machinery/docs/Reference.md

-In the other case, `forall` detects that the first argument is the name of an existing docker command and will then not run the command on matching components, which allows to run commands that do not require a component name or identifier, such as `docker pull` for example.
-For example, the following would download the Alpine Linux component onto all the machines in your cluster:
+In the other case, `forall` detects that the first argument is the name of an existing docker command and will then not run the command on matching containers, which allows to run commands that do not require a container name or identifier, such as `docker pull` for example.
+For example, the following would download the Alpine Linux container onto all the machines in your cluster:

     machinery forall pull alpine

-In case you had components which name could match the name of a docker command, it is possible to segregate the pattern matching the component name from the command by inserting a double-dash in between.
+In case you had containers which name could match the name of a docker command, it is possible to segregate the pattern matching the container name from the command by inserting a double-dash in between.
-So the example below would again restart all the components, but separation between the pattern and the command is now explicit:
+So the example below would again restart all the containers, but separation between the pattern and the command is now explicit:

     machinery forall "*" -- restart

 #### server

-### Interaction with system components
+### Interaction with system containers

 #### Networking Information <a name="netinfo" />